- Split Contribution

 We use the term ‘Split’ for those cases in which you have one donation (check or cash) whose total amount is to be split (divided) among multiple funds.

-- Manually - entering each contribution yourself, beginning by creating a Bundle.
+- Manually - entering each contribution yourself, beginning by creating a Batch.

-- Scanned Checks - importing using a file from your bank software that already has the total amounts for each check/donation.
+- Scanned Checks through bank - importing using a file from your bank software that already has the total amounts for each check/donation.

-- Online Giving - these go into Bundles that are created automatically each day, and the contributions are already divided into the correct funds.
+- Online Giving - automatically create batches each day.
+The contributions are already divided into the correct funds.

 For Online Giving, the donor must select each fund before processing the donation.
 Therefore, only manual and scanned check types of contributions need to be split.
 Below are instructions for each of these.
 Both are very simple.